-Lab lovers, rejoice!
-The results are in, and the Labrador retriever has been named America’s most popular dog for the 31st consecutive year.
-Known for being outgoing, playful, and kindhearted, black labs are beloved family pets.
-But did you know they also have something in common with fictional superspy James Bond?
-According to the American Kennel Club (AKC), the black Lab’s registration code is none other than 007.
-Is a black Labrador retriever the perfect pooch for your family?
-Here’s what you should know about the country’s most popular breed.
+But did you know these beloved pups have something in common with James Bond, the most famous fictional superspy?
+According to the American Kennel Club, the black Lab’s registration code is none other than 007.
+Is a black Labrador retriever the perfect pet for your family?
+Here’s everything you need to know about America’s favorite dog breed.

 A medium-to-large-sized breed, Labs weigh anywhere from 55 to 85 pounds, with females being smaller than males.
 Labs are active, sociable dogs who form lasting bonds with family members but are friendly toward strangers too.
 With their double coats and webbed feet, Labs make excellent companions for water-loving families, but they’re also equally at home romping through a yard with kids.